 - In a related World Trade Center cohort study in New York City, prenatal exposure to ambient levels of the flame retardant compounds PBDEs were associated with adverse neurodevelopment effects in young children.
 Children with higher concentrations of PBDEs in their umbilical cord blood at birth scored lower on tests of mental and psychomotor development at 1-4 and 6 years.

 Childhood asthma in urban communities is a serious disease that accounts for a significant proportion of urgent pediatric health care visits.
 Asthma is a chronic disease of the airways that causes difficulty breathing, and occurs most commonly in people who become sensitized to certain allergens in our environment.
 People with asthma react to different triggers.
 Common triggers include air pollution, diesel exhaust particles, viruses, environmental tobacco smoke, cockroach particles, dust mites, cat or dog dander, outdoor pollen, and mold.
 These exposures also may contribute to the early development of the disease.

 Products of Fossil Fuel Combustion (PAH and Metals)

-- Not only have we found PAHs to be early risk factors for respiratory problems and asthma, but metabolites of airborne PAHs detected in the urine of 5 year olds are associated with allergic immune responses to mouse proteins.
+- Not only have we found PAH to be early risk factors for respiratory problems and asthma, but metabolites of airborne PAH detected in the urine of 5 year olds are associated with allergic immune responses to mouse proteins.

 - The Center has linked epigenetic alterations associated with prenatal exposure to PAHs in cord blood with parental report of asthma by age 5.
 Epigenetic changes may disrupt the normal functioning of genes by affecting how they are expressed, but do not cause structural changes or mutations in the genes.